112. How to Count the Kicks (and why it’s important)

 What are the benefits of kick counting?

 Counting your baby’s kicks, jabs, pokes, and rolls is a free, easy, and reliable way to check on your baby’s well-being in the third trimester.
-Most Count the Kicks app users (77%) report that using the app daily helped reduce their anxiety about the well-being of their baby.
+Additionally, most Count the Kicks app users (77%) report that using the app daily helped reduce their anxiety about the well-being of their baby.

 Counting your baby’s movements is also a great way to bond with your baby and get to know their personality before they arrive.
 You can even invite your partner or your older children to help you count your baby’s movements!
 It can be a fun bonding experience for the entire family.